 The Role of Money in California Politics

 You can track some campaign financing and public funding for federal and state elections.
-Information available on the Web will allow you to discover who is contributing money, who receives the money and how the money is spent on two different websites.
+Visit our parnter site MapLight to find out who is funding elections.

 Candidates and Elected Officials